aav7fl/website/_posts/2019-05-24-trading-nest-for-tensorflow.md

 ### Problem 1: Avoid Cloud APIs Like the Plague

 My thermostat needed to be replaced if I was to continue using it in the same way.
 A device that usually stays in your house for _decades_ hadn't passed its second birthday.
-I _thrilled_ to be buying a new thermostat so soon.
+I'm _thrilled_ to be buying a new thermostat so soon.

 This transformation led me down the path of seeking [Z-Wave](https://en.wikipedia.org/wiki/Z-Wave), a wireless communications protocol commonly used in home automation.
 I was seeking full control of a device that I could communicate with even if the Internet went out.
 This meant avoiding Wi-Fi based thermostats because I felt that most of the options weren't that great unless I was ready to spend large sums of money.
 I was still getting over the burn of my Nest E thermostat purchase.